yashikabadaya/go-challenge/README.md

 any ambiguities that you see in the task description, and describe you how you interpreted them and why.
 If applicable, write automated tests for your code.

-For testing purposes, you will be provided with an example server that, when run, listens on port 8090 and provides the endpoints /primes, /fibo, /odd and /rand.

 Please return your working solution within 7 days of receiving the challenge.